skorkat/salty-citadel/README.md

 JSON Server (for database): https://www.npmjs.com/package/json-server

-To run json-server: `json-server --watch db.json --routes routes.json -p 3002`
+To run json-server: `json-server --watch db.json -p 3002`.
+Note that you will have to update the `BASE_URL` in `api.js` to be `http://localhost:3002` otherwise you will use the live data.

 ## Available Scripts